hassanalkhayuon/hassanalkhayuon.github.io/_pages/about.md

 Research Interests
 ==================
 I am interested in the theory and applications of nonlinear dynamics.
-Some specific applications I am interested in include:
+Some specific applications I am interested in:

 * Tipping points in climate and ecosystems
 * Dynamic games applied to cancer treatment